Fiber bundle construction theorem

-In mathematics, the fiber bundle construction theorem is a theorem which constructs a fiber bundle from a given base space, fiber and a suitable set of transition functions.
+In mathematics, the fiber bundle construction theorem is a theorem which constructs a fiber bundles with a structure group from a given base space, fiber, group, and a suitable set of transition functions.
 The theorem also gives conditions under which two such bundles are isomorphic.

-The theorem is important in the associated bundle construction where one starts with a given bundle and surgically replaces the fiber with a new space while keeping all other data the same.
+The theorem is used in the associated bundle construction, where one starts with a given bundle and changes just the fiber, while keeping all other data the same.